0100101101011010/food/foodventures/_posts/2019-08-22-what-i-ate-north-italy-edition-milan.md

 ![tiramisu at paper moon](/food/foodventures/images/paper-moon-tiramisu.jpg){:width="30%"}{: .image-right}

 For dessert, we split the tiramisu, which was quite good.
-Kevin compared it favourably to the [McDonald's tiramisu](#) he tried earlier this week (not that that's saying much LOL).
+It's Kevin's favourite of all the ones we tried in Milan.
 The cocoa powder topping was very substantial on this one, achieving a bitter, chocolatey top layer that contrasts with the light, creamy bottom layers.

 Our bill at Paper Moon came to €55, which is on the expensive side of our meals here.